Flexible Fulfilment Services AlternativeRequest a Quote

 3. Multiple warehouses

 Multiple warehouses allows for more flexibility.
 You can start off in one warehouse location based on where your customers are.
 As you grow, you have the option to split inventory across multiple warehouse locations to expand your customer reach.
-This is also known as distributed inventory, and it allows for brands to track inventory and order fulfillment all from one dashboard.
+This is also known as distributed inventory, and it allows for brands to track inventory and order fulfilment all from one dashboard.

 4. Faster shipping and processing